AndreaNathansen/protein-prompt-tuning/README.md

 ## Models
 This implementation currently support ProtGPT2 (Ferruz et al. ProtGPT2 is a deep unsupervised language model for protein design.) and RITA (Hesslow et al. RITA: a Study on Scaling Up Generative Protein Sequence Models.).
+See `mkultra/tuning.py` for implementation details.

 ## Training
 Training scripts for RITA and ProtGPT2 are `RITA_prompt_tuning.py` and `ProtGPT2_prompt_tuning.py`, respectively.